 True healing takes time and dedication.
 Depending on your current health and symptoms, you could feel better right away, or you may need treatments for weeks, months or years to achieve the results you want.
 Your acupuncturist can give you an idea of what to expect.
 With a little patience and an open mind, you’ll be on your way to health and vitality.

-Acupuncture and TCM offer a safe and effective holistic health care system.
-This natural approach can both resolve symptoms and enhance your overall health.
+Acupuncture and Eastern medicine can provide a safe and effective holistic health care system for you.
+The goal of this natural approach is to both resolve your symptoms and enhance your overall health.

 By taking the right steps and planting the seeds of health, you are on the road to a healthier you!